 Net Promoter Score℠ (NPS®) is an industry standard for measuring customer loyalty.
 That is, how likely your customers are to recommend your business.

-NPS is available as a Professional or Enterprise Add-on.
-You must be an administrator to send and view NPS surveys.
-Enterprise agents in a custom role with permission to view reports cannot view NPS results.
+You must be an admin to send and view NPS surveys.
+Agents in a custom role with permission to view reports cannot view NPS results.

 This article contains the following sections:

 **Net Promoter, NPS, and the NPS-related emoticons are registered trademarks, and Net Promoter Score and Net Promoter System are service marks, of Bain & Company, Inc., Satmetrix Systems, Inc. and Fred Reichheld.